LearnToRunFast/CS_Notes/ASP.NET/ASP.NET MVC.md

 }
 ```

+### View

-**View:**HTML markup that display to the user.
+HTML markup that display to the user.

+### Controller

-**Controller:**Resposible to handling HTTP request which contains bunch of ActionResults.
+Resposible to handling HTTP request which contains bunch of ActionResults.

 ```c#
 // code snippet of a movie controller